-- 10 The statement of cash flows shall report cash flows during the period classified by operating, investing and financing activities. - An entity presents its cash flows from operating, investing and financing activities in a manner which is most appropriate to its business.
+- 10 The statement of cash flows shall report cash flows during the period classified by operating, investing and financing activities. - 11 An entity presents its cash flows from operating, investing and financing activities in a manner which is most appropriate to its business.
 Classification by activity provides information that allows users to assess the impact of those activities on the financial position of the entity and the amount of its cash and cash equivalents.
-This information may also be used to evaluate the relationships among those activities. - A single transaction may include cash flows that are classified differently.
-For example, when the instalment paid in respect of a fixed asset acquired on deferred payment basis includes both interest and loan, the interest element is classified under financing activities and the loan element is classified under investing activities.
+This information may also be used to evaluate the relationships among those activities.

+12 A single transaction may include cash flows that are classified differently.
+For example, when the instalment paid in respect of an item of Property, Plant and Equipment acquired on deferred payment basis includes interest, the interest element is classified under financing activities and the loan element is classified under investing activities.